Welcome to NorthStar Alcohol Addiction Treatment and Rehab Center Tarzana, Los Angeles

 Treating alcohol addiction or AUD is challenging, but with determination and proper medical treatment, patients are guaranteed to experience improvement and enjoy recovery.

-North Star Detox and Rehab Center is an inpatient facility in Tarzana.
+North Star Detox and Drug Rehab Center is an inpatient facility in Tarzana.
 Owned and operated by expert physicians and specialists in the field of substance abuse, we make sure to meet the expectations of every patient who walks into our door.
 Our alcohol treatment center in Tarzana, Los Angeles, is operated by a team of experienced staff and qualified physicians.
 Since medical detoxification is an inpatient procedure and the process can bring some form of discomfort, we ensure that our patients are secured, safe and comfortable in our care.

 Every patient’s recovery journey is unique, and some patients need more time to recover than others.
 After a thorough assessment and evaluation, our patients and their physicians work together to create individualized treatment plans and regimens.
 The treatment plan will be carried out during the patient’s admission to our facility.
 After discharge, we maintain communication with our patients to make sure that they are doing well.
 We also provide guidance and continuous follow-up to ensure the success of treatment.